Cloufield/GWASTutorial/04_Data_QC/README.md

 We can use `--indep-pairwise 50 5 0.2` to filter out those in strong LD and keep only the independent SNPs.

-!!! info Meaning of `--indep-pairwise x y z`
+!!! info "Meaning of `--indep-pairwise x y z`"

     - consider a window of `x` SNPs
     - calculate LD between each pair of SNPs in the window and remove one of a pair of SNPs if the LD is greater than `z`